 Book 2 in the Rewinding Time Series

-It doesn’t take Merrideth and her friends long to time-surf back to find out what they need to know about Matthias Frailey and his family.
-But when they become eyewitnesses to the arrival of the Cherokee on the Golconda Ferry on December 3, 1838, they cannot tear their eyes away from the tragedy that unfolds—nor from Matthias Frailey’s heroic response to it.
+They cannot tear their eyes away from the unfolding tragedy—nor from Matthias Frailey’s heroic response to it.
 The people are herded down Main Street on their Trail of Tears, bound for the Oklahoma Country, while the townsfolk only watch, or even cheer.
-But not Matthias Frailey.
+But not Matthias.
 He does what he can to help them, especially a very spirited—and very pregnant—woman named White Dove who insists on walking so others may ride in the wagons.

-Spending so much time inside Matthias’ head, Merrideth has no doubt that he is the kind, selfless man he appears to be.
-It’s impossible not to fall a little in love with him—despite the fact that he lived in another century.
 Meanwhile, in the here and now, handsome Golconda historian Aaron Landis is doggedly pursuing her.
-And back home her McKendree College colleague Brett Garrison keeps calling while he waits for her return.
+And back home her McKendree College colleague Professor Brett Garrison keeps calling, impatient for her return.
 But are they—or any man—worthy of her trust?
 Too bad there isn’t a way to time-surf in their heads.
-Now that would be a dating tool she could really put to good use.
+Now that would be a dating tool she could really put to good use!